Create Buyer Personas for Startups: 3 Tips to Get You Going

-If you’re finding this difficult to do, try flipping the buyer persona process on its head: Who are you not marketing to?
+If you're finding this difficult, try flipping the buyer persona process on its head: Who are you not marketing to?
 This will help you eliminate certain types of buyers and narrow down the pool.
-But just as importantly, thinking about who your buyers are not can help trigger ideas and insights about who your buyers are.
+But just as significantly, thinking about who your buyers are not can help trigger ideas and insights about who your buyers are.

 Tip #2: Be as in-depth as possible with your buyer personas.

-As you know, buyer personas contain demographics like age, location, and level of income.
-While these are important, they only scratch the surface of what an in-depth, insightful, and effective buyer persona can achieve for you.
+As you know, buyer personas contain demographics like age, location, and income level.
+While these are important, they only scratch the surface of what an in-depth, insightful, and compelling buyer persona can achieve for you.
 Get into the mindset of going far beyond the surface details of a potential customer and recognize that some insights matter far more than others.

 For example, spend plenty of time thinking about how your fictional buyers approach decision-making.
-This will be harder information to get than gathering demographics; but if you can intimately learn what goes on during the buyer’s journey, you’ll gain incredibly valuable insights that you can later use for your marketing strategy.
+This will be more complex information to get than gathering demographics.
+Still, if you can intimately learn what goes on during the buyer's journey, you'll gain precious insights that you can later use for your marketing strategy.

-Since most startups don’t have gigantic budgets for marketing, you should be very strategic about how you spend your money on marketing research.
-Which brings us to the next tip...
+Since most startups don't have huge budgets for marketing, you should be very strategic about how you spend your money on marketing research.
+This brings us to the next tip...

 Tip #3: Pick your marketing research strategies wisely.

 As with any expenditure, you might as well get as much bang for your buck as possible.
-So when it comes to spending money on research, take the time to carefully assess what types of insights you’re actually hoping to gain, as well as what research methods will be most appropriate to meet those needs.
+So when spending money on research, take the time to carefully assess what types of insights you’re hoping to gain, as well as what research methods will be most appropriate to meet those needs.

-Again, keep in mind that a small amount of genuinely insightful information about prospective buyers will end up yielding more profitable information than gathering an enormous amount of relatively trivial data.
+Again, remember that a small amount of genuinely insightful information about prospective buyers will yield more profitable information than gathering an enormous amount of relatively trivial data.

 One way to get meaningful information is through interviews.
-There’s a great deal of flexibility in how you interview someone, so take full advantage of this and tailor the format and questions to suit your needs.
+There's a great deal of flexibility in interviewing someone, so take full advantage of this and tailor the format and questions to suit your needs.

-Interviews allow you to really pick the brains of people and ask questions that can produce truly beneficial responses — responses that you can meaningfully act on.
-In the interview process, dig deep in finding out how prospective buyers navigate the buyer’s journey.
+Interviews allow you to pick the brains of people and ask questions that can produce genuinely beneficial responses — responses that you can meaningfully act on.
+In the interview process, dig deep to discover how prospective buyers navigate the buyer's journey.

 Another effective way is learning from competitors.
-Presumably, your startup differs in unique ways from other businesses in the same field.
-Even so, it’s worth your time to learn as much as you can about your competitors’ consumers; there are almost sure to be commonalities between their current buyers and your potential buyers.
+Presumably, your startup differs uniquely from other businesses in the same field.
+Even so, it's worth your time to learn as much as you can about your competitors' consumers; there are almost sure to be commonalities between their current and potential buyers.

-And ultimately, they have at least some history whereas your startup might very well have none.
+And ultimately, they have at least some history, whereas your startup might have none.

 When it comes down to it…

 The quality of your buyer personas is paramount.
 Having reams of information on potential customers is not a surefire way to help you market effectively.
 What you need is the right kind of information.
-Accordingly, when it comes to visualizing potential buyers, aim for gaining insights that are actually going to make a difference.
+Accordingly, when visualizing potential buyers, aim to gain insights that will make a difference.